Unit Guide for Daily Warm-Ups

 Week 1

-• Monday: What was Jacksonian Democracy?
+• Monday: What did Jacksonian Democracy expand, and for whom?

-• Wednesday: What was Manifest Destiny?
+• Wednesday: What was Manifest Destiny, and what did it encourage?

 Week 2

-• Wednesday: What did abolitionists want?
+• Wednesday: What did abolitionists argue about slavery?

 • Thursday: Could the Civil War have been prevented?
+Explain.

 Unit 4: Civil War and Reconstruction